firebase/firebase-ios-sdk/Rome.md

      in the Linking section.
   c.
 Double-click the setting, click the '+' button, and add "-ObjC" (without
      quotes)
-1. Add Firebase.h and module support:
-  a.
-In your project settings, open the Settings panel for your target
-  b.
-Go to the Build Settings tab and find the "User Header Search Paths"
-     setting in the Search Paths section.
-  c.
-Double-click the setting, click the '+' button, and add
-     `Pods/Firebase/CoreOnly/Sources`
 1. Make sure that the build target(s) includes your project's `GoogleService-Info.plist`
    ([how to download config file](https://support.google.com/firebase/answer/7015592)).